surajjagdev/surajjagdev.github.io-Responsive-Repo/README.md

 # Basic-Portfolio

-ProjectTitle: Basic-Portfolio
+ProjectTitle: Responsive-Repo

-Description: A short professional portfolio using HTML and styled using CSS.
-This portfolio is a chance to show some basic front-end skills advocating myself as a client.
+Description: Using Basic portfolio repo as the template, a few HTML elements were added in and styled with CSS.
+Also, 3 break points were created using media queries at 640px, 768px and 980px, to make the static web pages more responsive.

 TableofContents: Assets-->style.css, images
 index.html